mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 # WHAT IS A COST (LOSS) FUNCTION?

 In simple terms, predictive modeling can be described as the mathematical problem of approximating a mapping function ($f$) from input variables ($X$) to output variables ($y$):  $f: X \rightarrow y$.
-This is called the problem of function approximation.Stated in other words, the model learns how to take $X$ (i.e. features, or independent variable(s)) in order to predict $y$ (the target, the response or the dependent variable).
+This is called the problem of function approximation.
+Stated in other words, the model learns how to take $X$ (i.e., features, or independent variable(s)) in order to predict $y$ (the target, the response or the dependent variable).

 If $y$ is discrete/categorical variable, then this is classification problem.
 If $y$ is real number/continuous, then this is a regression problem.